Sumanathilaka/Project-Management-System-PHP/README.md

-# Deshan Sumanathilaka IT Academy - Tkinter Tutorial Series
+# Deshan Sumanathilaka IT Academy - PHP and MySQL

 Welcome to the Tkinter tutorial series conducted by Deshan Sumanathilaka IT Academy!